ToM4AI/ToM4AI.github.io/_pages/AAAI2026/program.md

 permalink: /AAAI2026/program/
 ---

-ToM4AI is a full, one-day workshop (date TBA)
+ToM4AI is a full, one-day workshop (date TBA; it will either be the 26th or 27th of Jan 2026)

 ## Proposed Schedule